We’re well into December, which means holiday shopping season is in full swing. Still have some shopping to do? We can help!

 Throughout the holiday season, we’re sharing gift guides aimed at different groups of people, with a wide range of gift ideas and price points on each.
 So far we’ve covered what to get for the Home Cook, Kids (and Parents), Techie, and DIYer on your list.

 This week, we have a gift guide for music lovers.
 Whether they’re a music fanatic or a musician themselves, we have some ideas for what to put under their Christmas tree.

-Here’s our guide to pitch-perfect gifts for the music lover on your Christmas list.
+Here’s our guide to pitch-perfect gifts for music aficionados.

 Tired of tangled headphone cords?
 Want to move parties to the patio seamlessly?
 Need mood music for moonlight picnics?
 How about mountaintop tunes for your next big group hike?
 All this and more is now easier with the growth in wireless audio.

 Despite the vinyl resurgence, most audiophiles also enjoy digital and streaming music.
 So it’s fitting that the related tech is advancing steadily.

 |With its surge in popularity over the last year, there’s no avoiding the usefulness of the Fitbit.
 From the Zip, which tracks your steps, calories, and distance, to the Apple Watch-like Surge, there’s a Fitbit for everyone.
 The happy medium seems to be the slim and lightweight Flex, which is affordable and functional – it’s even got the sleep tracking capability.|

 |Fitbit’s smart scale tracks your weight, body fat percentage, and BMI, and connects to your Fitbit data through the free Fitbit app for iOS and Android.
 The Aria is available in both black and white for the design-focused fitness buff.|